YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Clinical card listing fish oil vitamin E herbal products and stimulant formulas for pre surgery review

-Protein powder and creatine are usually discussed differently from fish oil or herbal products, but they still belong on the list.
-I need to know if the product is clean and simple, or if it is part of a larger sports stack with caffeine, nitric oxide boosters, stimulants, fat burners, yohimbine, vasodilators, or herbal extracts.
+Protein powder and creatine before FUE planning are usually discussed differently from fish oil or herbal products, but they still belong on the list.
+I need to know whether the product is clean and simple, or whether it is part of a larger sports stack with caffeine, nitric oxide boosters, stimulants, fat burners, yohimbine, vasodilators, or herbal extracts.

-Pre-workout products are especially important because they may affect heart rate, sleep, blood pressure, anxiety, and how comfortable you feel during a long procedure.
-If you already worry about high blood pressure and hair transplant surgery, stimulant formulas should not be treated as a detail.
+Pre workout products matter because they may affect heart rate, sleep, blood pressure, anxiety, and how comfortable you feel during a long procedure.
+If you already worry about high blood pressure and hair transplant surgery, stimulant formulas are not a small detail.

-The after-surgery return to training supplements is covered separately in pre-workout after a hair transplant.
-Before surgery, I want the formula paused or reviewed according to the clinic plan, especially when caffeine, stimulants, or unclear proprietary blends are involved.
+The return to training supplements after surgery is covered separately in pre workout after a hair transplant.
+Before surgery, the formula may need to pause or be reviewed, especially when caffeine, stimulants, fat burners, or unclear proprietary blends are involved.

 The same thinking applies to caffeine from drinks.
-The morning of surgery question around coffee on the morning of hair transplant surgery is not identical to a pre-workout powder, but both belong in the conversation about stimulation, blood pressure, and comfort.
+The morning question around coffee on the morning of hair transplant surgery is not identical to a pre workout powder, but both belong in the conversation about stimulation, blood pressure, and comfort.

-Do not start iron, high-dose zinc, biotin, or a “healing stack” right before surgery because fear is high.
+Do not start iron, high dose zinc, biotin, or a healing stack right before surgery because fear is high.
 Iron can be useful when deficiency is present, but it can also cause stomach symptoms and should not be taken without a reason.
 Zinc can be useful in deficiency, but excess is not a planning strategy.
-Biotin can create a false sense that biology has been handled when the real issue may be diagnosis, donor quality, miniaturization, or long-term hair loss control.
+Biotin can make someone feel that biology has been handled when the real issue may be diagnosis, donor quality, miniaturization, or long term hair loss control.

 Do not turn supplement anxiety into a new supplement stack.
 If there is concern about anemia, clotting, liver markers, infection risk, or general surgical readiness, the better route is medical history plus appropriate testing.
 That is the purpose of blood tests before a hair transplant and preoperative review.

 A supplement can support a real deficiency.
 It cannot repair poor hairline design, overharvesting, unrealistic density promises, or weak donor planning.
-A stronger surgical plan is more useful than products that make the patient feel busy but do not solve the main decision.
+A stronger surgical plan is more useful than products that make someone feel busy but do not solve the main decision.

-Send a clear list at least several days before surgery, earlier if you take many products.
-Include prescriptions, over-the-counter medicines, vitamins, minerals, herbal capsules, powders, injections, hormones, sleep products, gym supplements, hair products taken by mouth, and anything used for weight loss, energy, mood, or circulation.
+Send the list at least several days before surgery, earlier if you take many products.
+Include prescriptions, pharmacy medicines, vitamins, minerals, herbal capsules, powders, injections, hormones, sleep products, gym supplements, hair products taken by mouth, and anything used for weight loss, energy, mood, libido, or circulation.

 For each item, write the product name, dose, frequency, reason, who advised it, and last planned dose before travel.
-A photo of the front label and supplement facts panel is useful.
+A photo of the front label and supplement facts panel is useful, especially when the label says proprietary blend or performance formula.
 If the product is in another language, send the original label instead of guessing the ingredients.
+Keep the label photo available during travel in case the surgical team needs to check it on the day.

 Alcohol and social routines should be disclosed too.
 The preoperative decision in alcohol before hair transplant surgery is separate from supplements, but both affect how clearly the clinic can judge bleeding, swelling, dehydration, sleep, and safe preparation.

 Do not stop prescribed medicine, medically directed supplements, anticoagulants, antiplatelets, hormone therapy, diabetes medicine, blood pressure medicine, seizure medicine, psychiatric medicine, or treatment for a diagnosed deficiency without medical advice.
-A hair transplant is elective, but the patient is still a whole medical person.
+A hair transplant is elective, but you are still a whole medical person.

 The same logic applies when someone has recently taken antibiotics or is taking them for another infection.
 The decision belongs in the clinical review described in antibiotics before a hair transplant, not in a private guess the night before surgery.

-Restarting depends on what the product is, why you use it, how surgery went, and what your clinic saw during the procedure.
-A simple multivitamin may be handled differently from fish oil, turmeric, a stimulant formula, or a product that was part of another doctor’s treatment plan.
+Restart timing depends on what the product is, why you use it, how surgery went, and what the clinic saw during the procedure.
+A simple multivitamin may be handled differently from fish oil, turmeric, a stimulant formula, or a product that belongs to another doctor’s treatment plan.

 Do not restart every paused product on the same day out of habit.
 If there is bleeding, swelling, stomach upset, medication use, or concern about healing, the restart plan may need more caution.
+Restarting one product at a time is easier to interpret than restarting a full stack at once.
 If there is no medical reason for a product, you may not need to restart it at all.

 Restart slowly and with a reason.
 A clean medication and supplement timeline helps the clinic understand recovery if a symptom appears.
 When several products return at once, it becomes harder to know what changed.